 The “Haunted Hospitals” team is trying to push for more diverse stories for Season 4’s 10-episode run.

-Tobin Long, an associate producer for the first three seasons, admitted the need for Canadian and stories of the uncanny in medical facilities that come from diverse backgrounds during a December phone conversation.
+Tobin Long, an associate producer for the first three seasons, admitted the need for Canadian stories of the uncanny in medical facilities, as well as those that come from diverse backgrounds during a December phone conversation.

 “We’re trying to make a really big push to get more diversity because the paranormal world is a middle-aged white dude world,” Long said.
 “And we’re trying to expand on that to show it’s way more diverse than that.”

-The team will gather stories for the coming season ahead of their February production date.
+The team will gather stories for the coming season ahead of their February 24-27 production dates.
 Twenty-four to 30 stories will be required to round out the season.

-Long said they are close to their goal.
+Long said they are close to their story goal.

 “We’ve got more women so far this season lined up and within that, we’ve got some diverse voices and cultures,” he said, adding they have stories from Filipino and First Nations witnesses.